frozenfoxx/docker-p4/README.md

 ## Quickstart

-The following will run the latest P4 server with a default configuration
+The following will run the latest P4 server with a default configuration:

 ```Shell
 docker run -it \